Spoken (band): History

 The band released their debut album, On Your Feet, on September 22, 1997, through Metro 1 Music.
 The album showcased a rap-rock fusion of a post-hardcore or melodic rock style with a nu metal or rap rock leaning sound, similar to that utilized by bands such Rage Against the Machine or 311, or by their peers such as P.O.D., Pillar, and Thousand Foot Krutch, among others, but with more emphasis in the post-hardcore leanings of the band's style.

 The band released their second album, ...What Remains, on February 2, 1999, once again through Metro 1 Music.
-The album's sound showcased a nu metal/rap influenced rock style very similar to that the band's debut.
+The album's sound showcased a nu metal/rap influenced rock style very similar to the band's debut.

 The band released their third album, Echoes of the Spirit Still Dwell, on October 3, 2000, again through Metro 1 Music.
 The album's sound showcased once more the nu metal/rap rock leanings of the first two, but focused more on the heavy aspects of the genre.

 On November 19, 2001, the band released a compilation album, Spoken Greatest Hits, which compiled songs from their previous and first three albums.
 This was their last release through Metro 1 Music.